SvenMichaelKlose/tunix/src/bin/lisp/README.md

 | (LAMBDA (args . body)) | (args . body)   |
 | #\\A                   | \\A             |

-The backquote cannot be used as an abbreviation for QUASIQUOTE or support for old machines would be messy.
-The dollar sign is also convenient to use and not needed by anything else.
+Instead of the backquote (`) the dollar sign ($) is used as the abbreviation for QUASIQUOTE, because the backquote is not part of the charsets of old machines TUNIX Lisp intends to support.

 The MAKE- prefix is used less regularly.
-Instead, maker functions should be understood as casting from one type (or nothing) to another.
+Instead, it might be helpful to think of those function as casts from some type (or nothing).

 TUNIX also uses more functions with names that contain special characters to make them more brief and culturally independend.

-MEMBER and FIND compare with EQ instead of EQL (so numbers will not match by value) as these functions are used internally and require high preformance in order to not drag down the rest of the system.
-Turn to NEMBER-IF or FIND-IF to use another predicate but EQ.
+MEMBER and FIND are comparing with EQ instead of EQL as these functions are used internally as well and need to be fast.
+You'll have to Use NEMBER-IF or FIND-IF together with EQL to match numbers by value.

 LAMBDA is not around.
 Function expressions are quoted when used as arguments to other functions.
 That makes compiling